AdobeDocs/experience-manager-cloud-service.en/help/move-to-cloud-service/cloud-acceleration-manager/using-cam/cam-readiness-phase.md

 ### Using View Trendline {#trendline-view-cam}

-When you upload more than one Best Practices Analyzer (BPA) report in a Project, you can select the **View Trendline** option to view and compare results from the old BPA reports.
+When you upload more than one Best Practices Analyzer (BPA) report in a Project, you can select the **View Trendline** option to view and compare results from the historical BPA reports.

 Follow the steps below to view reports from the trendline option: